wyszo/TaskRatchet-iOS/Project.md

 	- (in progress) fetching and displaying a list of tasks
 	- (in progress) tapping on one navigates to task details
 	- completing a task
-	- filtering main tasks list: pending/complete/expired / not completed / due today
+	- (in progress) filtering main tasks list: pending/complete/expired / not completed / due today
 	- editing a task
 	- adding a new task
 	- profile info